AlexisObel/Ob3l3xy.github.io/_posts/2023-05-28-HTB-IntroductionToWebApps.md

 > **Q: Try to use XSS to get the cookie value in the above page** XSSisFun

-Inject the following DOM XSS JavaScript code as a payload, which should show us the cookie value for the current user:
+I injected the following DOM XSS JavaScript code as a payload, which showed the cookie value for the current user:

 `#"><img src=/ onerror=alert(document.cookie)>`

 ![Alt Text](/assets/img/payload2.JPG)

-An alert window pops up with the cookie value in it:
+An alert window poped up with the cookie value in it:

 ![Alt Text](/assets/img/payload3.JPG)